MetricMoose/ESPArduinoRenogy/README.md

 ```
 I have used that JSON output to monitor the stats with Home Assistant using its REST sensor.
 I have included my renogywanderer.yaml file, you will have to modify the IP address in the file to point to your device.
 I would recommend setting a static DHCP lease in your router for your ESP so its IP doesn't change
 ![Home Assistant](https://i.imgur.com/QjTWIST.png)

+There's also the /modbustest endpoint that displays the raw data from the Renogy controller for testing.